intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/install_windows_gpu.md

 # Install BigDL-LLM on Windows for Intel GPU

+This guide demonstrates how to install BigDL-LLM on Windows with Intel GPUs.

-This guide applies to Intel Core Ultra and Core 12 - 14 gen integrated GPUs, as well as Intel Arc Series GPU.
+The process applies to Intel Core Ultra and Core 12 - 14 gen integrated GPUs, as well as Intel Arc Series GPU.

 ## Install GPU driver